 What if my camper needs extra support while at camp?

-During the months before camp, members of our Special Needs Committee contact parents for additional information, so we can begin to prepare for the camper before he/she arrives and ensure a successful summer.
-Camp has inclusion staff on site to work with campers who might need extra support and to work with the staff who will be caring for them.
-As necessary, our inclusion staff stays in touch with parents throughout the summer.
+During the months before camp, our Camper Care Director contacts parents for additional information, so we can begin to prepare for the camper before the child arrives and ensure a successful summer.
+Camp has a Camper Care team on site to work with campers who might need extra support and to work with the staff who will be caring for them.
+As necessary, our Camper Care staff stays in touch with parents throughout the summer.

 When can I see camp?

 We encourage families to tour camp during the summer so they can see OSRUI in action!
 Our Tours page has lots of information about scheduling a tour.
 We also have Family Days and Family Camp weekends during the non-summer months.
 And we have an open house for registered first-time campers and their families in the spring.
 During the off season, families are welcome to tour any weekend we have a group at camp and a resident director who can show you around.
-If our tour dates don’t fit into your schedule, you can schedule a visit by contacting us: email@example.com or 847-509-0990.
+If our tour dates don't fit into your schedule, you can schedule a visit by contacting us: firstname.lastname@example.org or 847-509-0990.